 Persons who are in points of temporary residence of foreigners and stateless persons undergo a primary medical examination to identify who pose an epidemic threat to the environment or require immediate medical attention.
-Points of temporary residence of foreigners and stateless persons may refuse to accommodate foreigners and stateless persons when they find infectious diseases that are incompatible with their stay with others.
+Points of temporary residence of foreigners and persons stateless may refuse accommodate foreigners and stateless persons when they find infectious diseases that are incompatible with their stay with others.
 Fluorography examination performed at health care facilities to prevent the spreading of tuberculosis.
 Testing for HIV conducts with the consent of a foreigner or a stateless person.
 If necessary, additional laboratory tests, which cannot be carried out at the PTPI health centre, should be performed at health facilities.
-PTI, drugs provide the provision of medicines and medical products to foreigners and stateless persons, and pharmaceutical products can be purchased by non-governmental organizations and at the patient's expense with his consent.
+PTI, drugs provide the provision of medicines and products to foreigners medical stateless persons, and pharmaceutical products can be purchased by nongovernmental organizations and at the patient's expense with his consent.